 On the surface, this school appears to have everything one could hope for to propagate the brightest minds of the next generation: well equipped classrooms, a wealth of sports facilities, good catering, and an accumulation of teaching resources which would make Yoda blush, and possibly emit some disgruntledly muddled oration about funding cuts at the Jedi Academy.

 The fees for regular term-time subordinates are in excess of £10,000 a term.
 Ten-thousand pounds!
 You would think that for that kind of money it would be feasible—if not downright obligatory—to find a few lengths of ply, a handful of nails, and cobble them together in a comfortable way.
 To place it adorning a scenic overlook with both substance and style.
 But no. Evidently, the powers that be at The Sadist’s School for Boys couldn’t manage such a task.
-The benches they did have were either slanted too far forward—making them useless as oases of comfort—or mere picnic benches: a bench designed for eating, not for serious contemplating.
-It’s a squirrel bench!; I can’t help thinking that, every time I see one.
+The benches they did have were either slanted too far forward—making them useless as oases of comfort—or picnic benches: a bench designed for eating, not for serious contemplating.
+Just a simple rock would have been enough, at least then pupils could emulate “the thinker” and start their bench education off with a bit of history and culture.
+But there wasn’t one to be seen anywhere, it’s a disgrace to the notion of education.

 If I haven’t done so already let me make myself absolutely clear right now: the bench situation disgusted me.
 But, being both paid and contractually obliged, I thought it best to crack on with the job at hand, and not allow myself to be bogged down by sacrosanct ideals.
 It is regretful, but as we are starkly reminded by the pertinacity of the oldest profession; there is very little that one cannot be made to do for the promise of a few coins, especially when one finds themselves lacking them.